msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

 =======================================================================
-TidBits: the web-based personal digital wallet
+Tidbits: the web-based personal digital wallet
 Version @VERSION@ @BUILD_DATE@
 =======================================================================

-This is the binary distribution of TidBits.
-TidBits is a personal digital wallet.
+This is the binary distribution of Tidbits.
+Tidbits is a personal digital wallet.
 You can use it to store passwords, logins, URLs, or just about any small tidbit of data you might easily forget.
-You can then access all of this information by logging into TidBits with your single TidBits password.
-TidBits is a web-based application which means you need an Internet-accessible server machine you can deploy it to (i.e. a hosting provider or your own personal server).
+You can then access all of this information by logging into Tidbits with your single Tidbits password.
+Tidbits is a web-based application which means you need an Internet-accessible server machine you can deploy it to (i.e. a hosting provider or your own personal server).

-TidBits includes special support for certain mobile devices, such as the Palm Treo phones.
-If one of these devices is detected, TidBits will run with a slimmed-down interface better suited to these devices.
+Tidbits includes special support for certain mobile devices, such as the Palm Treo phones.
+If one of these devices is detected, Tidbits will run with a slimmed-down interface better suited to these devices.

 INSTALLATION ==========================================================

-TidBits is a Java web application, and requires a J2EE servlet container to run in, such as Tomcat or JBoss.
-TidBits also requires a relational database to store the data in.
-TidBits has been tested with PostgreSQL, MySQL, and Apache Derby.
+Tidbits is a Java web application, and requires a J2EE servlet container to run in, such as Tomcat or JBoss.
+Tidbits also requires a relational database to store the data in.
+Tidbits has been tested with PostgreSQL, MySQL, and Apache Derby.

 FIRST-TIME DATABASE CREATION ==========================================